The Races: 2026

 We know how important it can be to have supporters out on the course to cheer you on.
 There will be limited parking at the aid stations and we ask that your supporters find parking elsewhere to avoid any hold-ups.

 There are numerous locations along the route that would be great spots to spectate, especially any of the 5 summits that THE LAP passes over.
 Outside support is not permitted and competitors must carry their own kit throughout.
-Pacers are not permitted in the interests of fairness.
+Our 1L minimum of water is not enough to get you between the feed stations unless you are inside the top 40 or 50.
+If that's not you, you will need at least double, and more if the sun comes out as it actually usually does.
+It is your job as an ultra runner to carry what you need to get you safely between the feed stations.

 Spectators are not permitted to run with you or enter any of the feed or aid stations for any reason!